It’s a bummer this has to be categorized under “Political” but that’s our reality.

-From what I can gather through various publications is that the Earth's average temperature has been cycling for millennia.
-An interesting article in Wikipedia explains that warming, cooling, warming, etc., with bouts of dramatic changes, result from many factors, including us.
-There
+Evidence is clear that our planet is warming.
+It’s also pretty clear that humans are playing at least a part.
+The most reliable sources we have show that the Earth’s average temperature has been cycling for millennia.
+An interesting article in Wikipedia explains how we know that warming, cooling, warming, etc., with bouts of dramatic changes, result from many factors, including us.

-The illustration at right is one way to visualize global temperatures.
+The “Cycles” illustration above is one way to visualize global temperatures.
 The average line is a bit of a misnomer since many scientists feel that Earth spent a long time chilling in a deep freeze where even equatorial areas would be snow covered.

 Human influence won’t likely affect the direction of temperature change but it will influence the rate of change along with its peak.